LSFN/-archived-lsfn-2016/protobuf/vessel-environment-protocol-README.md

 ### Vessel Identifier ###

 The vessel identifier identifies the vessel to the environment.
-These are issued by the environment and are present on every packet that is sent from the vessel.
+These are issued by the environment and are present on every packet that is sent from the vessel in the field `vesselID`.

 #### Game Join Negotiation ####

 A vessel is either joining or rejoining the environment.
-If it is rejoining then it has been previously issued with a vessel ID and it should send this with every packet it sends to the environment.
+If it is rejoining then it has been previously issued with a `vesselID` and it should send this with every packet it sends to the environment.
 If the vessel hasn't been issued one then it can simply be omitted from the packets the vessel sends.

-When receiving packets from a vessel, the environment inspects the vessel ID.
-If it recognises the vessel ID then it sets the join status boolean to true on all future packets it sends to the vessel.
+When receiving packets from a vessel, the environment inspects `vesselID`.
+If it recognises the vesselID then it sets the `joinStatus` boolean to `true` on all future packets it sends to the vessel.
 If it doesn't or there is no vessel ID then it decides whether to let the vessel join the game.
-If it will allow the join, it sets the join status boolean to true on future packets and sends a new vessel ID.
-If it denies the join, the join status boolean is set to false.
+If it will allow the join, it sets `joinStatus` to `true` on future packets and sends a new vessel ID.
+If it denies the join, `joinStatus` is set to `false`.

-If the vessel receives a join status of false then it must stop any further communication with the vessel.
-If the join status is true and the environment has not provided a vessel ID, the vessel assumes that it has rejoined successfully.
+If the vessel receives a `joinStatus` of `false` then it must stop any further communication with the vessel.
+If `joinStatus` is `true` and the environment has not provided a vessel ID, the vessel assumes that it has rejoined successfully.
-If the join status is true and the environment is providing a vessel ID, the vessel has joined successfully and sets the vessel ID on every future packet it sends.
+If `joinStatus` is `true` and the environment is providing a vessel ID, the vessel has joined successfully and sets `vesselID` on every future packet it sends.
 In the case where the a rejoining vessel receives a different vessel ID back from the environment, the vessel has joined successfully and must set the new vessel ID on every future packet but it must also erase any previously stored state received